elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 In recent years, transparency and public right to government information are starting to be seen as essential to democratic participation, public trust in government, and prevention of corruption [[^1]].
 This is founded on the idea that availabilty of information places any country's citizens in a better position to actively analyse, question and even engage themselves in its decision making processes.

 As a consequence, the world has witnessed a significant rise [[^2]] in efforts to improve openness in government actions.
 A movement, now being termed as the "open data revolution" of the 21st century is well underway.
-Initiatives such as Data.gov - an online US government portal that provides machine readable government datasets to its citizens - have mushroomed the world over.
-This is probably due to the fact that data.gov was able to set a strong precedent by providing a blueprint that other governments could easily adapt.
+Initiatives such as Data.gov - an online US government portal that provides machine readable government datasets to its citizens - have proliferated in the last ten years.
+The website was not only able to set the wheels in motion, but also provided a blueprint that other governments could easily adapt.
 Simon Rogers [[^3]], data journalist at The Guardian says:

 <blockquote class="quote-custom">
 <p>